audreyet/audreyet.github.io/_pages/about.md

 Welcome!

-I am an incoming PhD student in political science at Brown University specializing in international relations.
-My research interests include transnational flows, illicit markets, intra/international conflict, and elite networks.
+I am an incoming PhD student in political science at Brown University, specializing in international relations with a focus on transnational flows, illicit markets, and elite networks.

-Prior to my Phd studies, I conducted research on illicit markets and corruption in Southeast Asia, with six years’ fieldwork in Cambodia and Myanmar.
-I speak Khmer (Cambodian) fluently and am proficient in the Khmer script.
-As a consultant for the Global Initiative Against Transnational Organized Crime, I co-authored two reports on illicit financial flows and scam compounds, identifying the convergence of transnational money laundering, cyber scam, and traffickig networks with entrenched local patronage systems.
-Previously, I've researched and published work on climate-affected conflicts and sanctions evasion in international timber markets.
+In my early professional career, I spent six years conducting fieldwork in Cambodia and Myanmar in collaboration with local researchers and civil society organizations.
+As a consultant for the Global Initiative Against Transnational Organized Crime, I co-authored reports on illicit financial flows and scam compounds, examining the convergence of local patronage systems with transnational money laundering, cyber scams, and trafficking networks.
+I've previously published on climate-affected conflicts and sanctions evasion in international timber markets.

+I speak Khmer fluently and am proficient in Khmer script.

 Education
 ======